ichistmeinname/Curry-Lenses/curry-lens.md

 ## Combining Syntactic and Semantic Bidirectionalization

-## Matching Lenses - Alihnment and View Update
+## Matching Lenses - Alignment and View Update

 * problem: previous papers only consider positional lens updates - reordering is not considered